csesoc/constitution/README.md

             j) To acquaint each Executive member with their function, responsibility, duties and maintain personal contact with them;
             k) To liaise with Arc where necessary;
-            l) To ensure that an “Application for Affiliation” form accompanied by the minutes of the most recent Annual General Meeting and an updated membership list is submitted to Arc;
-            m) To ensure that the Treasurer submits a Financial Report to the society at the AGM and to Arc and that they have the society’s finances in good order in preparation for Spot Audits by Arc;
+            l) To ensure that the Treasurer submits a Financial Report to the society at the AGM and to Arc and that they have the society’s finances in good order in preparation for Spot Audits by Arc;
-            n) To ensure that Arc is informed of changes to the Executive;
+            m) To ensure that Arc is informed of changes to the Executive;
-            o) To pass on their knowledge to their successor; and
+            n) To pass on their knowledge to their successor; and
-            p) Other duties as in accordance with the constitution of the society’s guidelines.
+            o) Other duties as in accordance with the constitution of the society’s guidelines.
         3.7.2 DUTIES OF THE SECRETARY
             a) To be responsible for receiving and replying to all correspondence on behalf of the society;